Setup Your Site

 Select your Git Provider

-Forestry works by synchronize content changes with a git repository.
-In order to import your site, access to your git provider are required.
-There are currently three Git providers supported by Forestry: GitHub, GitLab, and Bitbucket.
+Forestry works by synchronizing content changes with a Git repository.
+In order to import your site, access to your Git provider is required.
+There are currently four Git providers supported by Forestry: GitHub, GitLab, Bitbucket, and Azure DevOps.

 Choose a Repository and Branch